screwdriver-cd/aws-consumer-scripts/README.md

 ```sh
 ./setup.sh -i
 ```
-You can also run validation to check for errors before running `plan` and after running `apply` by using the `-v` flag
+You can also run validation to check for errors before running `plan|apply` and after running `init` by using the `-v` flag
 ```sh
 ./setup.sh -v